LLNL/axom/src/docs/sphinx/coding_guide/headerorg_sec4.rst

 -----------------------------------------------------------------------
-Each header file should include only what's needed to compile it
+Include in a header file only what's needed to compile it
 -----------------------------------------------------------------------

 4.3 A header file **must** be self-contained and self-sufficient.